Lung Cancer Treatment Cost In India

 If you are concerned about any persistent signs or symptoms, make an appointment with your doctor.
 Schedule a visit with your doctor if you have tried to stop smoking but have been unsuccessful.
 The use of counseling, medications, and nicotine replacement products are just a few of the quit-smoking aids your doctor may suggest.

-What are the Causes of Lung Cancer?
+What Are the Causes of Lung Cancer

 The causes of nearly 80% of lung cancer fatalities happen due to smoking tobacco.